What do you want your audience to do after viewing your content? Forget about it and move on to another site or learn more about your brand?

 But don’t forget to add a call to action to all your posts.
 You don’t have to sell anything, though.
 Invite readers to subscribe to your email newsletter, join you on social media, or contact you.

-A Databox survey found that the most popular content formats are blog posts, email newsletters, ebooks and whitepapers, case studies, and videos.
+According to Adobe, the most popular content formats are short-form videos, high-quality blogs, and podcasts.
 Use these formats to create actionable content.

 6. Use Stats and Examples to Be More Persuasive